laravel/docs/queues.md

 > **Warning**
 > The `--timeout` value should always be at least several seconds shorter than your `retry_after` configuration value.
 This will ensure that a worker processing a frozen job is always terminated before the job is retried.
 If your `--timeout` option is longer than your `retry_after` configuration value, your jobs may be processed twice.

-<a name="supervisor-configuration"></a>
+<a name="using-a-process-manager"></a>
-## Supervisor Configuration
+## Using a Process Manager

 In production, you need a way to keep your `queue:work` processes running.
 A `queue:work` process may stop running for a variety of reasons, such as an exceeded worker timeout or the execution of the `queue:restart` command.

 For this reason, you need to configure a process monitor that can detect when your `queue:work` processes exit and automatically restart them.
 In addition, process monitors can allow you to specify how many `queue:work` processes you would like to run concurrently.

+<a name="supervisor-configuration"></a>
+## Supervisor Configuration

 Supervisor is a process monitor commonly used in Linux environments and we will discuss how to configure it in the following documentation.

 <a name="installing-supervisor"></a>
 #### Installing Supervisor